Box Icon

 A microcell –

-• connection “hand-off” with the cell network is a question mark.
+• May not provide a smooth “hand-off” with the cell network

 Wanna learn more about other cell boosters?
 Click below.